 To develop students┐ ability in the close literary analysis of prose, poetry, and dramaTo develop essay-writing skills, including producing a thesis and sustaining an argumentTo impart research skills (use of library, electronic resources, etc.)To ensure competence in grammar and the mechanics of writingTo introduce students to essential techniques and conventions of presenting ideas in writing, including correct citation and referencing

 Intended Learning Outcomes

-assess, organise, and engage with a wide variety of sources (including electronic ones) as part of the practice of research: 2demonstrate skills in close reading : 1,2demonstrate competence in academic writing: 1,2develop and sustain critical arguments: 1,2identify common grammatical errors and understand the principles of sentence structure: 2demonstrate an understanding of the conventions of academic citation: 2
+assess, organise, and engage with a wide variety of sources (including electronic ones) as part of the practice of research: 2demonstrate skills in close reading : 1,2demonstrate competence in academic writing: 1,2develop and sustain critical arguments: 1,2express themselves in clear and grammatical written English: 1,2demonstrate an understanding of the conventions of academic citation: 2

-Lecture (12 hours)Small group class (12 hours)Seminar preparation and private study (83 hours)Exam preparation (30 hours)Formative exercise preparation and writing (10 hours)Exam (2 hours)Individual consultation/feedback (1 hour)
+Lectures (12 hours)Small group classes (12 hours)Whole cohort live sessions (12 hours)Seminar preparation and private study (83 hours)Formative exercise preparation and writing (10 hours)Final essay preparation and writing (20 hours)Individual consultation and feedback with tutor (1 hour)

 1: Short Paper weighted 30%